 Whether or not he liked it, the captain was still the captain, and he was just a deckhand, and deckhands didn’t voice whether or not they liked to sleep with slaves beneath their beds or talk about negotiating prices when they reached port.
 Deckhands just did what they were told to do, keeping whatever thoughts they had for themselves.

 Recent book reviews

-Benjamin C. Kinney’s story “Shiplight” will be published in Metaphorosis on Friday, 9 September 2016.
+Karl Dandenell’s story “Comes the Tinker” will be published in Metaphorosis on Friday, 28 October 2016.
 Subscribe to our e-mail updates so you’ll know when new stories go live.